Design & Design Principles

 To be legible 14 feet use 72 pt.

-On the left are 10 font combinations that we have seen used frequently by our customers and we feel are very aesthetically pleasing for scientific posters.
+On the right are 10 font combinations that we have seen used frequently by our customers and we feel are very aesthetically pleasing for scientific posters.

 It is important to try to avoid using more than 2 font types because too many fonts distract the viewer.
 This is especially true when they appear on the same sentence.

 Two common fonts that are easy on the eyes are Arial and Verdana.